At Natures Images, we always select the right time and the right locations, working with the best wildlife photographers and guides in the business.

 Itinerary Open +Close -

 Day 1: We are all due to arrive at our guest house by 9.30 am.
 We will then transfer to our location for the captive bird of prey session.
-We will be working until late afternoon with a number of birds from peregrine falcon, eagle owl, barn owl, Merlin and buzzard, this list is not finalised and our falconer Richard might have something else for us on the day.
-We make the images and the birds look as natural subjects and Richard and I have worked together for many years so he knows what to expect working with photographers.
+We will be working until late afternoon with several birds from peregrine falcon, Sparrowhawk, barn owl, Merlin and Golden Eagle, this list is not finalised, and our falconer might have something else for us on the day.
+We make the images and the birds look as natural subjects and falconer and I have worked together for many years, so he knows what to expect working with photographers.
 We will stop at lunch time for our packed lunch and the evening we will then transfer to our guest house to check in and for our evening meal.

 Day 2: It’s an early start in the morning and Linda our host at the guest house will provide a continental breakfast.
 The mornings at Bradgate Park are in my opinion the best time to photograph the rutting deer and it is therefore important to be in position before the sun comes up (which means getting up at around 5.30).
 We have organised this trip to coincide with the peak of the red and fallow deer rut so will get lots of opportunities for photography throughout the day.
 At lunch time we head back to the Horseshoe Cottage for lunch.
 We will then go back into the park for the afternoon session and stay until dusk so it is a long day but we will take plenty of breaks throughout.
 Again back to our Guest house in the evening for our main meal.

 All meals are provided throughout the three days with lunch back at the farmhouse on the Saturday and Sunday, home cooked evening meal on the Friday and Saturday nights and a continental breakfast on the Saturday and Sunday mornings.
-Also a packed lunch is provided on the Friday and again if you could let me know what you don’t/do like or any special dietary requirements that would be a great help.
+Also, a packed lunch is provided on the Friday and again if you could let us know what you don’t/do like or any special dietary requirements that you might have.

 What our customers say